R-unali/git-github/README.md

 # git-github
-this is my first trio
+This is my first trio
+Author - Runali Bapadekar